 This study also showed that patients with diabetes mellitus were at a higher risk of developing scalp necrosis.
 Moreover, the researchers found that a topical nitroglycerine spray can even prevent necrosis.

-How Can You Prevent Scalp Necrosis After Hair Transplant?
+How Can You Prevent Scalp Necrosis After A Hair Transplant?

 Find A Good Surgeon